Built-in State Docs

 Fragments are active by default.
 To disable one without deleting it:

-keep tag .state/after-write/obsidian-links active=false # disable
+keep tag .state/after-write/obsidian-links -t active=false # disable

 keep tag .state/after-write/obsidian-links -r active # re-enable